 Solutions like WordPress will impress you with lots of additional and unique features.
 For example, it has a distraction-free writing mode where the app blocks emails, social media, and status updates.
 Other interesting features include previewing your writing and creating multi-page posts.

-Promotion of digital content and analytics are among the central CMS features too.
+The promotion of digital content and analytics are among the central CMS features too.
 As a marketer, you’ll get to know your website traffic and be able to evaluate the effectiveness of your marketing campaign.

 DAM functionality is a whole other story.
 Here we turn to file storage, organization, sharing, and collaboration.
 The tool will serve you as a centralized media library where you place your assets and never lose them again.
+It's also a great tool in case you plan to scale up your content production.

 With DAM, your file searches become a piece of cake for you.
 You can filter your assets in a minute by using metadata like titles, dates, or formats.
 And no need to spend hours manually checking each and every folder.
 Or you may use a bit of magic - and benefit from AI-empowered search, seeking your files by color or content.